kragen/shootout/website/readme.txt

-The Great Computer Language Shootout PHP pages Release 2.11
+The Computer Language Benchmarks Game PHP pages Release 2.11
 ===========================================================

 The PHP files in the different websites directories just include